Aurimas Didžbalis

 Aurimas Didžbalis (born 13 June 1991) is a Lithuanian Olympian weightlifter.
 He competes in the 94 kg class.

-In 2012 Didžbalis tested positive in doping test and lost his three medals from the 2012 European Championships, and his spot at the 2012 Summer Olympics.
+Athlete has been suspended for use of banned substance.
+The substance was proven to have been included by the manufacturer in a supplement without any warning about it, but athlete's suspension was upheld at a maximum level of 8 years.

 In 2014 Didžbalis has become the inaugural weightlifter from Lithuania to win a medal at any World Championships.
 In 2016, Didžbalis was the inaugural Lithuanian weightlifter medallist in an Olympic Games.
 He won the Lithuanian Male sportsperson of the year award.